Contact US +1 (647) 643-5426

 • Ask for written notice of the new closing date.

-• Compare your contract: Check for closing date clauses, extensions, or penalties.
+• Compare your contract’s closing date clauses, extensions, or penalties.

-• Track timelines: When the firm or outside closing date was missed, and whether proper notice was given.
+• Track when the firm or outside closing date was missed and notice given.

 Real Estate